 Of these four options, capacitive MEMS accelerometers deliver the best performance for industrial applications.
 The technology is robust and low-power, enabling wireless vibration sensors to run for an extended period without battery change.

-Despite their appealing price and ease of use, MEMS vibration sensors have been less popular than piezoelectric accelerometers for industrial condition monitoring systems.
+Despite their appealing price and ease of use, MEMS vibration sensors have been less popular than piezoelectric accelerometers for motor vibration monitoring.
 The problem is that MEMS accelerometers have historically displayed frequency errors as high as 10%, which can lead to misinterpretation of the data, making it difficult to accurately determine the root cause of a problem.
-Accuracy concerns have also limited the uptake of MEMS accelerometers, even though their pricing enables broad deployment on assets across the facility.
+Accuracy concerns have also limited the uptake of MEMS accelerometers, even though their pricing enables broad deployment on rotating assets and motors across the facility.

 Advances in signal filtering and analysis technology have also significantly increased the accuracy of MEMS accelerometers.
 For example, the Dynapar OnSite condition monitoring systems MEMS inaccuracy is better than +/- 0.25 % (or +/- 1 Hz over the entire measurement range) allowing it to provide high quality data at an affordable price.
-Similar efforts have also broadened frequency bandwidth for MEMS systems.
+Similar efforts have also broadened frequency bandwidth for MEMS-based motor vibration sensors.

 Engineering always involves trade-offs.
 Performance improvements to MEMS-based sensors have made them viable monitoring options for many industrial situations.
-OEMs and end-users should consider their specific applications to determine whether they can take advantage of the improved pricing, robustness, and ease of integration that MEMS accelerometers offer.
+OEMs and end-users should consider their specific applications to determine whether they can take advantage of the improved pricing, robustness, and ease of integration that MEMS vibration sensors offer.